rubocop/rails-style-guide/README.md

   end
   ```

-  Note: this style of scoping can not be chained in the same way as named scopes.
+  Note that this style of scoping can not be chained in the same way as named scopes.
 For instance:

   ```Ruby
   # unchainable
   class User < ActiveRecord::Base
     def User.old
       where('age > ?', 80)
     end